Tesla trims up to $14,000 off Model X in China after tariff cuts

 “With imminent price adjustments in the higher-end segment, that will over time lead to a pricing adjustment for the entire market,” Zhang said.

-Other carmakers, including Japan’s Toyota Motor Corp (7203.T) and BMW, said after the tariff cut that they would look at adjusting their retail prices in China to provide competitive offers to consumers.
+Other carmakers, including Japan’s Toyota Motor Corp and BMW, said after the tariff cut that they would look at adjusting their retail prices in China to provide competitive offers to consumers.

 ($1 = 6.3735 Chinese yuan)